This website is an ongoing research project.

 New information and findings emerge on a regular basis.

-Our aim is to present a more comprehensive
+We aim to present a more comprehensive

 selection of views, topics, and positions